I am a practicing midwife and have been in the field since 1985 when I qualified from Mowbray Maternity Nursing College.

 I believe that proper support is the most important factor to allow a woman to feel safe enough to surrender to the powerful transformative process of birth.

 I am focusing on working on ways of supporting women in a deeper way so that the process of birthing is easier.
-My feeling is that if there is more emotional support and compassion, the capacity to surrender to the process of both birth and parenthood would be far less traumatic and far more enjoyable.
+My feeling is that if there is more emotional support and compassion, the capacity to surrender to the process of both birth and parenthood is less traumatic and far more enjoyable.

 There may be some confusion for awhile in the birthing circles until Sandy Standish and Ayla Nowell are recognized as the same person.